Those Memphis sanitation workers

 1968 isn't just on my mind.
 Leonard Pitts went to Memphis to find the sanitation workers who participated in the strike that led to Martin Luther King's murder.
 He found several of them -- still working.
 It's part of a package including a timeline and videos: I Am a Man.
 Powerful.

 Soon after, a new slogan appeared on the signs the black men carried.
 Four words, but they were provocative.
 Four words, but in that time and place, they were incendiary.
-Four words, but they managed to encapsulate at long last something black men had never quite been able to get America to understand.
+Four words, but they managed to encapsulate at long last something black men had never quite been able to get America to understand.40 years later.

 Four words.